greenwood-capital-tagline-logo

 Methods of Analysis

 Fundamental analysis concentrates on factors that determine a company’s value and expected future earnings.
 This strategy would normally encourage equity purchases in stocks that are undervalued or priced below their perceived value.
-The risk assumed is that the market will fail to reach expectations of perceived value.
+The risk assumed is that the market will fail to reach expectations of perceived value, or that the market would enter extended periods where such assets were out of favor regardless of relative valuation.

 Cyclical analysis assumes that the markets react in cyclical patterns, which, once identified, can be leveraged to provide performance.
 The risks with this strategy are two-fold: 1) the markets do not always repeat cyclical patterns, and 2) if too many investors begin to implement this strategy, it changes the very cycles identified.